Qiaojia County

 Qiaojia County (巧家县 (Qiǎojiā Xiàn)) is a county in the northeast of Yunnan province, China, bordering Sichuan province to the north and west.
 The population was 625,000 in 2019, 33,200 of whom belonged to ethnic minorities.
 It is both the southernmost and westernmost county-level division of Zhaotong City and located entirely on the right bank of the Jinsha River.
 The river valleys of Qiaojia are some of the lowest points in Yunnan province, at around 900 meters.
 The name of the county literally means 'City of industrious artisans'.

 The county is noted for being the site of the Baihetan Dam, located 40 km from the county seat.
 Construction of the dam required resettlement of 44,919 Qiaojia residents.

 Qiaojia is located at the junction of several geological faults.
 It was hit by a magnitude 5.0 earthquake in 2020, and also affected by the 2014 Ludian earthquake.

+Geography

+Qiaojia County is located in the northeast of Yunnan and in the southwest of Zhaotong.
+It borders Huize County to the east, Dongchuan District to the south, Huidong County and Ningnan County of Sichuan to the west, Butuo County and Jinyang County of Sichuan to the north, and Ludian County and Zhaoyang District across the Niulan River to the northeast.